hippyvm/hippyvm.com/blog/hello.md

 technology even better and making both PyPy and Hippy a lot faster.

 Cheers,
-Maciej Fijalkowski and the entire HippyVM team.
+[Maciej Fijałkowski](https://twitter.com/fijall) and the entire HippyVM team.